isabela-pf/internship/volunteer-meetings/2022-03-17-eric-charles.md

 - As a developer, would like to know patterns, how to code for VoiceOver or other screen-readers: sooner your know, easier to implement
 - As a developer, need to know which details will be spoken by VoiceOver, filename only or creation date or status
 - What are standards we should implement, such as how much options to give to user in making their user experience better?
-- Developers may generally understand what a screen-reader does, but not have expereince or know specifics about screen-readers, such as Eric admitting he did not know about VoiceOver Verbosity feature- if he did, he could write code with that feature in mind
+- Developers may generally understand what a screen-reader does, but not have expereince or know specifics about screen-readers, such as E admitting he did not know about VoiceOver Verbosity feature- if he did, he could write code with that feature in mind
 - How does Verbosity work in general and then in JupyterLab or an RTC tool?
 High, Low Verbosity?
 - Are there differences in developing and optimizing for different screen-readers?
 Does VoiceOver and NVDA need different code?
 Like app development has subtle differences for iOS vs Android.
 - Need to see if there is common ground for all products- reduce redundancies